|Dew Point:||°F (°C)|

 Hi 68 °F

-A chance of showers and thunderstorms, then showers likely after 2pm.
-Partly sunny, with a high near 68.
-Southwest wind 3 to 8 mph.
-Chance of precipitation is 60%.
-New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+A slight chance of showers and thunderstorms, then a chance of showers after midnight.
+Mostly cloudy, with a low around 60.
+Southeast wind 10 to 14 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Showers and possibly a thunderstorm, mainly before 5pm, then a chance of showers and thunderstorms after 5pm.
 Some of the storms could produce gusty winds.
 High near 68.
 South wind 11 to 15 mph, with gusts as high as 24 mph.
 Chance of precipitation is 80%.
 New rainfall amounts between a quarter and half of an inch possible.